 After your PQ has been submitted and reviewed, you will be advised by email whether it has been provisionally approved, disapproved, or that further information is needed.
 Provisional approval of your PQ ONLY means that based upon the information you have supplied you may meet the 3 threshold requirements specified above.
 As a result, however, you may then COMPLETE a request for permission to sit for the bar exam.

 C. How to COMPLETE a request for permission to sit for the Illinois bar exam

-If and when your PQ is provisionally approved, you will be supplied with a package of special Rule 715 paper instructions and forms, as well as a private, fingerprinted electronic link to additional instructions and forms that must be filed electronically.
+If and when your PQ is provisionally approved, you will be supplied with a package of special Rule 715 paper instructions and forms.
 You must then complete or obtain and properly submit all of the forms and documents that have been provided to you or are otherwise required, along with the bar examination application fee applicable at the time your fully completed request for permission to sit is filed.

 D. What must occur before you receive a decision